Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Domain-decoupled Physics-informed Neural Networks for Surrogate Modelling

+However, for the base-reaction force, the error between the \ac{ddpinn} and the simulation is significantly larger than the simulation-to-measurement error.
 This suggests that while the \ac{pinn} is generally capable of approximating the physics simulation accurately, its prediction accuracy varies across different states.
 Looking at the predicted states of the \ac{pinn} and physics simulation in \figref{fig_PINN_veri}, this can be verified.
 Here, the linear velocities $\bs{q}$, angular velocities $\bs{\omega}$, internal forces $\bs{n}$, and internal moments $\bs{m}$ in the local x, y, and z directions are plotted.
-While for most states the deviations are almost invisible, a significant deviation is visible for the angular velocities in the z direction and the internal forces in the x and y directions.
-These deviations presumably result in the deviation of the predicted base-reaction force.
+While for most states the deviations are almost invisible, a considerable relative deviation is visible for the angular velocities in the z direction and the internal forces in the x and y directions.
+These deviations presumably result in the deviation of the base-reaction force.

 Additionally, the computation times required for predicting one timestep (\SI{14.28}{ms}; corresponds to the control frequency of \SI{70}{Hz} in \sect{sec_NEMPC}) are compared for the first-principles simulation and the \ac{pinn} with various computation approaches (see Table~\ref{tab:comp_times}).
-The computation times were evaluated on a laptop equipped with an AMD Ryzen 9 8945HS 4.00\,GHz CPU, an Nvidia GeForce RTX 4070 Laptop GPU, and 32\,GB of RAM.
-For the first-principles simulation, an \texttt{ode23s}-solver was used in Matlab as it yielded the most accurate results of the tested solvers.
-It is only partially optimized for speed using compiled functions.
+A trajectory (1000 steps) with a course similar to the one in \figref{fig_PINN_veri} was used to evaluate the computation times on a laptop equipped with an AMD Ryzen 9 8945HS 4.00\,GHz CPU, an Nvidia GeForce RTX 4070 Laptop GPU, and 32\,GB of RAM.
+For the first-principles simulation, an \texttt{ode23s} solver was used in Matlab as it yielded the most accurate results of the tested solvers.
+It is partially optimized for speed using compiled functions.
 For single evaluations, a speed-up factor of 29.2 can be achieved by the \ac{pinn}.
-For batch-wise evaluation, which is used in the UKF and NEMPC algorithms (\sect{sec_pinn_mpc}), a speed-up factor of 10900 ($n_\ind{batch}=147$) and 44800 ($n_\ind{batch}=1000$) could be measured.
+For batch-wise evaluation, which is used in the UKF and NEMPC algorithms (\sect{sec_pinn_mpc}), a speed-up factor of \SI{10900}{} ($n_\ind{batch}=147$) and \SI{44800}{} ($n_\ind{batch}=1000$) could be measured.
+Although batched and GPU-optimized ODE solvers would offer a more direct comparison, existing PyTorch-based libraries lack the adaptive (semi-)implicit schemes required for the stiff dynamics of Cosserat rods.
+While specialized frameworks like \texttt{diffrax} (JAX) or \texttt{DifferentialEquations.jl} (Julia) provide these capabilities, adaptive implicit solvers are fundamentally poorly suited for GPU parallelization (Single Instruction, Multiple Threads).
+Their non-deterministic execution flow causes thread divergence~\cite{niemeyer_accelerating_2014}, whereas PINNs leverage deterministic matrix operations, which GPUs are made for.